St. Charles Winery is granted Washington's first post-Prohibition winery permit after the manufacture of wine is legalized on March 22, 1933.

 Pioneers of the Vine

 Lambert Evans's story is a classic tale of pioneering spirit.
 Newspaper accounts differ on some details, but this much is known: Evans (1842-1917) was a farmer who grew grapes, walnuts, and tobacco on a patch of land in his native Florida.
 He fought for the Confederate Army during the Civil War.
 Some accounts claim he wearied of the conflict and deserted; a Seattle Times story says he was captured by Union soldiers and held as a prisoner in St. Louis.
 After the war, Evans did an about-face and started walking west, all the way to California. "'I just started walkin' and walked 'til I reached the ocean,'" he was said to have said ("Grapes To Front ...").
 From California, Evans made his way to Washington Territory.
 Paddling around Puget Sound by rowboat, he came upon Stretch Island and homesteaded 160 acres.
-Here he built a home, planted fruit and nut trees, and with cuttings from nearby Arcadia in Mason County, Concord grape vines.
+He built a home, planted fruit and nut trees, and with cuttings from nearby Arcadia in Mason County, Concord grape vines.
 The year was 1872.

 Evans was the county's first grape grower.
 He said he kept the vines "just to gulp at" and not for commercial purposes ("Grapes To Front ..."), but the grapes themselves were spectacular -- big, juicy, and sweet -- and Evans soon was selling his surplus fruit and vegetables, and oysters from his beach, in towns such as Olympia, a 20-mile row in his open skiff, and Steilacoom, 22 miles distant.